More About the Insurance Frauds Bureau

 The Insurance Frauds Bureau was created by an act of the Legislature in 1981 as a law enforcement agency within the New York State Insurance Department.
 The law established the Bureau to effectively detect, investigate and prevent insurance fraud and to refer for prosecution those persons or groups who commit insurance fraud.

 As part of the 2011-2012 budget, Governor Andrew M. Cuomo merged the New York State Insurance Department and the New York State Banking Department to create a new Department of Financial Services, effective October 3, 2011.
 Integrating these agencies under a single leadership and management structure allows for greater efficiency and helps to modernize regulatory oversight of the financial services industry in New York State.

-The Bureau is headquartered in New York City, with six additional offices across the State: Mineola, Albany, Syracuse, Oneonta, Rochester and Buffalo.
-For contact information about the Bureau offices, please select this link..
+The Bureau is headquartered in New York City, with six additional offices across the State: Garden City, Albany, Syracuse, Oneonta, Rochester and Buffalo.
+For contact information about the Bureau offices, please select this link.

 Insurance Frauds Bureau investigators are designated as peace officers.
 This designation gives them the authority to carry firearms and make arrests.
 Investigators are seasoned professionals with years of experience in law enforcement and insurance and financial fraud investigation.

-The Bureau consists of specialized units: Major Case/Organized/No-Fault/Fraudulent Auto ID Cards, General, Mortgage and Title, Arson, Auto, Workers’ Compensation, Medical and Upstate.
+The Bureau consists of specialized units: Major Case, General, Mortgage and Title, Arson, Auto, No-Fault, Workers" Compensation, Medical and Upstate.
 The responsibilities of the Bureau’s units are described below.

 Major Case Unit - takes the lead in investigating complex cases involving all types of financial and insurance fraud including commercial rate evasion, no-fault, health care fraud and workers’ compensation premium fraud.
 The Unit also focuses on the investigation of systemic fraud perpetrated by organized conspiracies and rings.